 After selling the practice, I sold my house and everything in it.
 I moved into an 800 square foot cabin near Willie Nelson’s ranch in the Texas Hill Country.

-I’d like to say Willie stopped by and we co-wrote a song together about finding true love in your career…but that was just a fantasy.
-(Or maybe just a great story.)
+I’d like to say Willie stopped by and we co-wrote a song together about finding true love in your career…but that never happened.
 In spite of, or maybe because of, never meeting Willie, I did figure out my next career out there amongst the Bluebonnets and prickly pear.

 Personal development had always compelled me.
 People who loved their work always fascinated me.